Dear Death—

 revisited and recelebrated

-I’m not fully convinced
+I’m not fully convinced nor sold on a

 tombstone grave mark me make me taller less